 News about the Toyota SoCal Wild Buffalo Relay presented by Puakea Designs hit the California paddling community with raised eye-brows and plenty of excitement.
 But with it came tons of questions about details, logistics and costs.
 Cali Paddler wanted to get the answers to as many questions as we could.
 We reached out to folks with what they wanted to know.
 So Hopefully anyone on the fence is able to get their questions answered below and can join in the fun.
 Thank you to Maddie Spoto and Kelly Schwartz from Puakea Designs for taking the time to answer everything we could throw their way!

-Hi Maddie, I know I was personally sad a few years back when the Catalina Winter Series Race was no longer taking place.
-So when I saw you all would be bringing something similar back, I was super stoked!
-We have a ton of questions about what is sounding like a pretty cool race.
+Hi Maddie and Kelly, I know I was personally sad a few years back when the Catalina Winter Series Race was no longer taking place.
+So when I saw you brought this race out last year, the paddle community was super stoked!
+Folks new to the race, and those coming for this 2nd year have a ton of questions about what is sounding like a pretty cool race.
 So let's get started!

 Is it too late to register?